Defining access policies

 Enforce the principle of least privilege and monitor the security posture of your user landscape using the Roles tab.

 • Inspect the Attributes column in the Database Roles table to verify which roles can perform sensitive actions like CREATEDB or CREATEROLE.
-Monitor the connection limit to prevent any single role from exhausting the cluster session pool.
+Monitor the Conn.
+Limit column to prevent any single role from exhausting the cluster session pool.

 Auditing system settings